 Thyme Kitchen is a chef driven restaurant, inspired by local ingredients, in the heart of Windsor.
 While they aren’t exclusively vegan or vegetarian, they do have plenty of options for those following vegan or gluten-free diets.
-It’s the perfect spot for weekend brunch, and I actually had a difficult time choosing which vegan meal to order.
+It’s the perfect spot for breakfast, lunch, or weekend brunch.
+I’ve visited Thyme Kitchen twice now and thoroughly enjoyed both of my meals.

 I asked the staff for their recommendations, and they informed me that the Tofu Crunch Wrap was one of their most popular items.
 I was definitely not disappointed with this choice.
 The ingredients included: brown rice, tofu, tomato, avocado, peppers, spinach, vegan cheese, and crunchy tostada, wrapped inside a wheat tortilla.
 It was paired with a delightful chipotle aioli, as well as two sides of your choice (I selected potato hash and the pineapple coleslaw).

 If I could eat this everyday for breakfast or lunch, I’d be so happy!
 The combination of the fillings with the crunchiness of the tostada, dipped in the chipotle aioli was absolutely divine.
 The side dishes were super yummy, too!

 On my second visit to Thyme Kitchen, I had a falafel wrap, a side salad, and a cup of miso vegetable soup.
 The falafel tasted delicious, and I loved the fillings of veggies, beans and vegan cheese.
 The green salad was really yummy, and I love how there were sliced grapes on top.